Global Powers of Retailing 2014

 The report identifies the world’s 250 largest retailers and analyzes their performance based on geography, product sector, and other factors.
 This year’s report focuses on the consumer revolution driven by converging technologies and, for the first time, looks at the world’s 50 largest e-retailers.

-Global Powers of Retailing 2015: Embracing Innovation is much more than a list, however.
-It considers strategies retailers are taking to cope with disruptive change in the industry.
+Global Powers of Retailing 2016: Navigating the New Digital Divide is much more than a list, however.
 Ira Kalish, Deloitte's Chief Global Economist, provides an overview of the global economy and how it will impact the retail sector.
-There is also a section devoted to the "Q Ratio," which is a way of measuring non-tangible business assets such as brand equity and customer loyalty.
+There is a section devoted to the "Q Ratio," which is a way of measuring non-tangible business assets such as brand equity and customer loyalty.

 Global Powers of Retailing 2014: Retail Beyond begins